sinai-dev/OSLDocs/API/SL_Character.md

 See also: [Guides: Custom Characters](Guides/Characters.md)

 ?> Important note about SL_Characters: They are subject to save data which may interfere with your design process.
-While developing, you may want to delete the `Outward\Mods\SideLoader\_SAVEDATA\` folder after making a change, so that old data does not overwrite your changes.
+While developing, you may want to delete the `Outward\BepInEx\config\SideLoader\_SAVEDATA\` folder after making a change, so that old data does not overwrite your changes.

 <!-- tabs:start -->